 Ultimately it has been said that massage helps relieve the stresses and tensions of everyday living that can eventually lead to disease and illness.
 The negative effects of many illnesses can be exacerbated by stress.

 Also massage is a great alternative to the unhealthy feel-good mechanisms that many people use in their life as a means of escape.

 Going to a registered massage therapist is the way to receive a massage for your anxiety from a professional, but massage is something that a friend or partner can provide.

-As outlined, there is research showing that massage can be helpful for anxiety.
+As outlined, there is research showing that massage for anxiety can be helpful.
 And there are a number of potential benefits.
 It’s a pleasurable way to treat yourself from time to time while receiving the health benefits.
 I would not consider massage to be a primary treatment for anxiety but it can be included as part of an overall approach for anxiety and panic attacks.
 Many health plans through private insurers provide coverage for massage therapy.

 References (Massage as a Form of Help for Anxiety)

 1. Internet Health Library.
 Message Therapy Research.
 Retrieved January 18, 2012, from http://www.internethealthlibrary.com/Therapies/MassageTherapy-Research.htm

 2. Journal of the American Academy of Child and Adolescent Psychiatry, 1992, 31, 1:125–131.

 3. Journal of Applied Behavioral Science, 1996, 32, 2:160-173